verdaccio/verdaccio/test/README.md

 ## Continuous Integration

-Verdaccio uses [CircleCI](https://circleci.com/gh/verdaccio) as main Continuous Integration tool.
-We run the test against the most common
+Verdaccio uses [CircleCI](https://circleci.com/gh/verdaccio) as its primary Continuous Integration tool.
+We run the tests against the most common Node.js versions available.
+Among them is LTS and the latest release.
+Before the PR is being merged, all checks must be green.
 Node.js versions available, LTS and the latest release.
 Before the PR is being merged, all check must be green.

 > You need a CircleCI account to be able see the test running